hackbg/fadroma/doc/docs/client.md

 use `secretjs@0.17` instead of `secretjs@beta`.

-This way we can implement client classes once, and make them work across different blockchains and versions - the client class' only responsibility is generating the messages.
+This way we can implement client classes once, and make them work across different blockchains and versions - the client class's only responsibility is generating the messages.

 To support other blockchains in Fadroma, all we need to do is implement corresponding `Chain` and `Agent` classes in e.g. `@fadroma/client-cw-1-0`; and, as far as the two chains are the same, no